jbussemaker/adsg-core/docs/theory.md

 ### Connection Choices

+!!! note "For more details refer to Section 3.1.2 and Appendix C of ref. [^Bussemaker2025]"

 A Connection Choice Formulation (CCF) consists of connection (grouping) nodes, connection edges, exclusion edges, and node existence scenarios for a given connection choice node.
 Different CCF patterns are best encoded as design variables using dedicated encoding grammars[^Selva2012].